-A delivery exception or shipping exception is when something unexpected occurs to delay an order from being delivered on time.
-Common examples of shipping exceptions include when a shipment is delivered late, lack of communication with the recipient, incorrect address or other shipping address issues, shipping label damage, road blockage, and more.
+A delivery exception means that a package is delayed as something unexpected occurs to prevent an order from being delivered on time.
+Common causes of delivery exceptions include faulty communication with the recipient, poor weather, incorrect address or other label information, shipping label damage, or road blockage.

 With the boom in eCommerce businesses and online orders in the post-COVID world, logistics management operations for shipping carriers are not up to speed.
 Too often, their logistics software is outdated and simply cannot handle the demand that managing delivery exceptions places on the business.